 achieve a goal.”

-Mpende akupandaye “Love only who loves you.”
+Mpende akupandaye “Love only those who love you.”

 Subira huleta heri.
 “Patience brings happiness.”